IELTS Writing Task 2 Sample 878 - Damage to the environment is an inevitable consequence

-Many people believe that as the human standard of living gets better, it will have a negative effect to the environment.
-To a certain point I would agree with the statement, but it really depends on the method that we choose to improve our lifestyle.
+Many people believe that as the human standard of living gets better, it will have a negative effect on the environment.
+To a certain point, I would agree with the statement, but it really depends on the method that we choose to improve our lifestyle.

-On the other hand, the public could not generalize a statement that says "the improvement of the living standard will have a negative effect to the environment".
+On the other hand, the public could not generalise a statement that says "the improvement of the living standard will have a negative effect on the environment".
 It really depends on how the government of each country handle it, as some countries are proven that they could manage both aspects simultaneously.
-For instance, Canada is known as one of the advance countries in the world, where as the living standard of its people is better than many other countries.
+For instance, Canada is known as one of the advanced countries in the world, whereas the living standard of its people is better than many other countries.
 And the government keep on developing methods, policies and procedures to improve the people's living standard.
-However, Canada is also known as one of the greenest country in the world, as the government is also concern about preserving the originality and biodiversity of its nature.
+However, Canada is also known as one of the greenest countries in the world, as the government is also concern about preserving the originality and biodiversity of its nature.

-In conclusion, to a certain extent I would agree that the improvement of the living standard have affected negatively to the environment.
-But it happens in some countries, where as the governments have weak and unmeasured regulations.
+In conclusion, to a certain extent, I would agree that the improvement of the living standard has affected negatively to the environment.
+But it happens in some countries, whereas the governments have weak and unmeasured regulations.
 There are some countries who could manage between improving the living standard and maintaining the environment, and their way of governing should be reviewed and followed by other countries to make the world a better place.